cypress-io/dirt-simple-file-cache/README.md

 The above works across runs as the cache is persisted to a tmp folder.

-## Non Features
+## Extra Features

-In memory cache:
+If `keepInMemoryCache: true` is passed as `opts` then an in memory cache is used.
+This cache is not checked for staleness.

-Since this is supposed to be _dirt simple_ it does not maintain a cache in memory, i.e.
+For the file cache  _mtimes_ are compared via `fs` operations and cached content is retrieved the same way.

-_mtimes_ are compared via `fs` operations and cached content is retrieved the same way.
+Therefore it is advisable to not keep an in memory cache if you expect your original assets to change while the program is running.

 ## LICENSE